davistdaniel/PiHoleLongTermStats/README.md

 4. Open your browser and visit [http://localhost:9292](http://localhost:9292)

 ### 🐍 Using Python

+If installing using python, you can install from this git repo or as a package from Pypi.

 #### Install from PyPi
 1. Install PiHoleLongTermStats from PyPi